mikolajdobrucki/material-foundation-sample/README.md

 bower install
 ```

-Finally, run `npm start` to run the Sass compiler.
-It will re-run every time you save a Sass file.
+Finally, run `npm start` to run the Sass and Javascript compiler.
+It will re-run every time you save a Sass or Javascript file.

+## How it's done?

+To use Material Foundation along with the main Foundation Framework:
+* all the scss files are imported in [the main stylesheet](https://github.com/eucalyptuss/material-foundation-sample/blob/master/scss/app.scss)
+* all the javascript files are compiled with the rest of the scripts with gulp in [a gulpfile](https://github.com/eucalyptuss/material-foundation-sample/blob/master/gulpfile.js)

+Then, both compiled files are included in [index.html](https://github.com/eucalyptuss/material-foundation-sample/blob/master/index.html) as `style.css` and `app.js`.